 I think we can all agree we never thought we’d be navigating a pandemic and trying to simultaneously give our kids the elementary school experience they deserve.
-It’s hard, and there’s a lot of unknowns.
+It’s hard, and there are a lot of unknowns.
 You want to be able to support your kids in the best way possible, but you’re learning as you go.

 Many questions might come up from your kiddos, things like, “Am I going back to school?”, “Why can’t I see my friends?”, and even the big question of “What’s a pandemic?”
 If you’re getting these questions — that’s totally typical behavior!
 And nothing to worry about.
 That said, you might want some tips and tricks to help navigate anxiety and other anxiety-related feelings that arise in you and your kids throughout their transition back to school, whether that be virtual or in-person.
 Here are some things to look out for.